AdrianSzczesny0/monogoPWtest/README.md

 And since we are grabbing the item by the SKU we wont find it.
 - To fix this i would deffinitly set a Test data per Env if there are different Items per env.

+- Some steps are wrapped in unecessary test.step just for fun to make it look better in the UI runner ^^